 - Cons: “not scalable”, in the sense that you can’t just adopt MSMA 2 standards to a new location with only changes in localized coefficients.

 - Cons: No longer possible to compute the pre and post development hydrograph, with or without control.
 Thus it may not fulfill some authority requirements that require the submission of different hydrographs for comparison.

 But we may be overstating the benefits of MSMA 1 with regards to the hydrographs.
 Bearing in mind that tc and tcs might be hard to estimate ( because they are depending on a vague global “catchment”), the hydrographs generated can easily be subject to disputation.
 Furthermore, the authority might also want the maximum water level, which would render the Swinburne method ( and MSMA 2 table method) completely unusable.

-- To design OSD for East Malaysia region, as the tables provided in MSMA2 Simplified Method are only applicable for West Malaysia
+- It is used to design OSD for East Malaysia region, as the tables provided in MSMA2 Simplified Method are only applicable for West Malaysia

 For West Malaysia, use MSMA 2 table method.